AlexandraFilimokhina/BipedalWalker-v2/README.md

 # Results:
 <img src="images/Results.png">
-Average reward for the last 100 episodes > 300 was achieved on 429 episode.
+Average reward for the last 100 episodes > 300 was achieved on 429 episode of training.